clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/introduction.md

 Fully-qualified names are written "namespace/symbol".
 The namespace may have dots in it, which correspond to directories in your filesystem.
-For example, the function foo-bar.core/my-func corresponds to the my-func function in src/foo_bar/core.clj.
+For example, the function `foo-bar.core/my-func` corresponds to the `my-func` function in `src/foo_bar/core.clj`.
 (It's just a bit of the underlying Java platform showing through that you need to use underscores in your directory names instead of dashes).

 It's most common for one source code file to correspond to one namespace, and often comprise one *library*.
-At the top of your source file, you write `(ns whatever)` and that declares the namespace for the rest of the file.
+At the top of your source file, you write `(ns what.ever)` and that declares the namespace for the rest of the file.

 In the repl, you can make use of libraries --- and at the same time